POLLUTANTS AND THEIR EFFECTS ON THE ENVIRONMENT

 - Reuse: It means the use of things again and again instead of throwing them after their first use.

-- Recycling means waste objects should be collected, cleaned, melted and remolded into new objects.
+- Recycle: It means that waste objects should be collected, cleaned, melted and remoulded into new objects.

 38. What should our government do to control air pollution?